zachcurry/emacs-anywhere/README.md

 ```

 ## Slow? ##
-If your Emacs server isn't running when you use the keyboard shortcut **Emacs Anywhere** will start it, but this slow.
+If your Emacs server isn't running when you use the keyboard shortcut, **Emacs Anywhere** will start it (this is slower).
 Run Emacs as a daemon (`emacs --daemon`) to start your server from the command line, or use `server-start` command in Emacs.
-Once you've a got a running server new frames are created much faster.
+Once you've a got a running server, new frames are created much faster.

 ## TODO ##
 - Emacs command to toggle **Emacs Anywhere**